colwynmyself/colwyn.me/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/colwynmyself/colwyn.me/badge.svg)](https://snyk.io/test/github/colwynmyself/colwyn.me)
 [![GitHub Super-Linter](https://github.com/colwynmyself/colwyn.me/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)

-I wanted to build a no-JS version of my website and decided to build a (janky) HTML rendering engine to go along with it.
+I wanted to build a no-JS version of my site and decided to build a (janky) HTML rendering engine to go along with it.
 It's a pretty basic app to serve since it just creates a bunch of static files in `public/`.
 I have a Docker setup for Nginx in here, but I could easily use something like S3 in the future.

 ## Setup

-1. Install NodeJS v16
+1. Install Node.js v16
 2. `npm ci`

 ### Snyk Integration